 Absolutely not!
 The fudge will be perfectly delicious without the chocolate chips.
 I like the addition of chocolate but if you want to keep the fudge very smooth, leave out the chocolate chips.

 Freezer all the way.
-Once the fudge is set and frozen, remove it from the parchment paper and cut into little squares.
+Once the fudge is set and frozen, remove it from the parchment paper and cut it into little squares.
 It’s up to you how big or small you want them.
-Then store them in a freezer safe container.
+Then store them in a freezer-safe container.
 They will hold up for some time but I don’t think they will make it that long.